International School Basel: History of ISB

-Accreditation and Authorisation
+Accreditation and Authorization

 ISB is an International Baccalaureate (IB) World School.
 The School is accredited by both the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
-ISB is authorised to be a PSAT and SAT testing centre and is also an examination centre for the Associated Board of the Royal School of Music (ABRSM).
+ISB is authorized to be a PSAT and SAT testing centre and is also an examination centre for the Associated Board of the Royal School of Music (ABRSM).

 Due to longstanding academic commitment and the school's request, ISB was one of 14 international schools that piloted the new Global Politics course for the IB.

-ISBR's Kindergarten, primary education, and also lower secondary programs (Primary Years Programme, Secondary Years Programme) are not approved as Volksschule (Kindergarten, Primarstufe, and Sekundarstufe) by the bureau for elementary school (Volksschulen), administration for education (Erziehungsdirektion), canton of Basel-City.
+ISBR's Kindergarten, primary education, and also lower secondary programs (Primary Years Program, Secondary Years Program) are not approved as Volksschule (Kindergarten, Primarstufe, and Sekundarstufe) by the bureau for elementary school (Volksschulen), administration for education (Erziehungsdirektion), canton of Basel-City.

-ISBR's upper secondary education programs (Diploma Programme, International Baccalaureate) are neither approved as a Mittelschule by the bureau for gymnasial and vocational education (Mittelschulen und Berufsbildung), administration of education (Erziehungsdirektion), canton of Basel-City, nor by the Swiss Federal State Secretariat for Education, Research and Innovation SERI, neither.
+ISBR's upper secondary education programs (Diploma Program, International Baccalaureate) are neither approved as a Mittelschule by the bureau for gymnasial and vocational education (Mittelschulen und Berufsbildung), administration of education (Erziehungsdirektion), canton of Basel-City, nor by the Swiss Federal State Secretariat for Education, Research and Innovation SERI, neither.